Cheap Thrills in Vegas

 If you got a day pass, then to stay on the strip, when going northbound, get off at the Stratosphere (the last casino on the north end of the strip), cross the street, and then get on the southbound bus.
 Without a day pass, the bus will go to the Fremont Street Experience and then the downtown transfer center, where they'll probably make you get off and wait for five minutes before the bus heads South towards the Strip again, but you won't have to pay to re-board.

-Bay (the last casino on the south end of the strip), then cross the
+last casino on the south end of the strip), then cross the street to

-street to pick up the northbound bus.
-Without a day
+pick up the northbound bus.
+Without a day pass, you'll

 $1 massage chair at Flamingo, Linq, and Stratosphere

-chairs, but I figured I could blow a dollar to check it
+but I figured I could blow a dollar to check it out.
+Boy was I

-was I surprised.
-I expected the chair to just vibrate, but
+surprised.
+I expected the chair to just vibrate, but instead

-your back and head -- and feels kind
+it actually kneads your back and head -- and feels kind of

 either, it keeps changing.
 A mere dollar gets you three